wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 * No ECS support - ECS games will not load/play.
-* Q-Bert - game will lose a life after completing every screen/board.
-Happens on the Windows version of BLISS and also happens on the MAME/MESS emulator for the same game.
-Edit: I've updated the emulator to provide infinite lives for Q-Bert.
-It's still a bug but now you can at least play it as much as you want.
+No bankswitch support either.
 * DK ARCADE - Minor graphical glitch when the ape climbs the girders.
 No play issues.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS